-Back in July 2011 I noticed a problem with the WordPress Jetpack plugin and page navigation on this site.
-With the Jetpack plugin activated page navigation worked only if I was logged-in as admin.
+Back in July 2011 I noticed a problem with the Jetpack plugin and page navigation.
+In short, with the Jetpack plugin activated page navigation worked only if I was logged-in as admin.
 When logged-out page urls were being incorrectly re-written and causing 404 Not Found errors.

 Having recently switched from SyntaxHighlighter MT to the SyntaxHighlighter Evolved plugin I was unable to get my custom Apache brush I use for .htaccess and *.conf files to work.